RoboTeddy/dotfiles/README.md

 # If you don't want to use this whole setup, and just want to limit your internet on a schedule...

+(it'll be a bit messy, because this setup wasn't designed with anyone else in mind)

 ## Scripts to add to a directory in your system's `PATH`

 ### internet-off